Interior detail of a high-value home that reflects poorly evaluated purchase decisions

-Buying a high-value home is not a conventional real estate transaction.
-Although the buyer usually has experience, economic capacity and judgment, precisely this context generates an additional risk: taking too many things for granted.
+Buying a high-value home is not a conventional real estate operation.
+Although the buyer usually has experience, economic capacity and criteria, precisely this context generates an additional risk: take too many things for granted.
 In the premium segment, errors are usually not obvious or immediate.
-They are silent, they appear over time and affect both the enjoyment of the home and its real value in the medium and long term.
+They are silent, They appear over time and affect both the enjoyment of the home and its real value in the medium and long term..

-In Menina Group We frequently see how buyers well advised on price or location overlook less visible, but strategic aspects.
-This article addresses those mistakes that almost no one points out, but that make the difference between a good purchase and an excellent purchase.
+In Menina Group We frequently see how buyers well advised on price or location overlook less visible aspects, but strategic.
+This article addresses those errors that almost no one points out, but they make the difference between a good purchase and an excellent purchase.

 Confusing high price with global quality

-One of the most common mistakes is assuming that a high price guarantees quality in all aspects.
-In reality, the price usually responds to a specific combination of factors, not always balanced.
+One of the most common mistakes is assuming that a high price guarantees quality in all aspects..
+Actually, The price usually responds to a specific combination of factors, not always balanced.

 Aspects that are usually taken for granted and are not always taken for granted: